Map Loading... Scroll Down

 Residency Requirements

-file for divorce in Wyoming, at least one spouse must have been a resident of the state for at least 60 days immediately preceding the filing of the divorce complaint.
+If you file for divorce in Wyoming, at least one spouse must have lived in the state for at least 60 days immediately preceding the filing of the divorce complaint.
 This information is current as of 2024 and is based on Wyoming Statutes Title 20, Chapter 2, Section 202.

 The 60-day residency requirement means that the filing spouse must have physically lived in Wyoming and intended to make it their permanent home for at least 60 days before filing for divorce.
 If one spouse meets the 60-day rule, the divorce action can be filed in Wyoming, even if the other spouse lives elsewhere.